Ahhhhhh, the eternal travel question – what on earth should I pack for traveling and staying at Hostels?

-We had a look around and all those packing lists for hostels we found, were pretty outdated.
+We had a look around and all those packing lists for hostels we found were pretty outdated.

-- hostel room types and its differences
+- Hostel room types and the differences

-- the 7 types of hostels you can find
+- The 7 types of hostels you can find

-- sex in hostels + 4 do’s and don’ts
+- Sex in hostels + 4 do’s and don’ts

 Of course, you can also find all 5 Star Hostels, the best hostels in the world, with Hostelgeeks.

-Last update: 05.06.2017
+Last update: 19.09.2017

 So, here it is: The Hostel Packing List

-Whether you’re the type of traveler who flings everything in their suitcase half an hour before leaving the house, or you have a meticulous packing list ready weeks in advance.
+It doesn’t matter whether you’re the type of traveler who flings everything in their suitcase half an hour before leaving the house, or you have a meticulous packing list ready weeks in advance.

 Oh wait, should it be a suitcase or actually a backpack?
-That is a different topic though…

 The NO-GO, NEVER-EVER hostel packing list – items you should leave at home!